nilekant93/Cloud-Services-Course-student-tool-/README.md

 > **Note:** The base structure of this project was generated with the help of [Lovable AI](https://lovable.dev/).

 ## Features
+- Create a student account and log in / log out
 - Submit assignment deployment URLs for automated verification
 - Receive immediate pass/fail feedback
 - Track weekly progress over the course
-- View notifications related to assignments and results

 ## Tech Stack
 This project is built with: